Travel to Antarctica – the ultimate experience is written by Jakob Linaa Jensen.

 We sail around a bit and here is nice.
 The captain has tried eight times before to get in and this is only the third time it succeeds, so we are lucky.
 At the same time, we are also on the extreme northern tip of the peninsula.

-Last stop on the trip
+Last stop on my trip to Antarctica

 We will not go further down, but instead turn around and sail over towards our last stop on King George Island in South Shetlands.
 On the way out we see the largest tabular iceberg I have seen - very impressive.